Mermade/widdershins/README.md

 ### Acknowledgements

-Thanks to @latgeek for the logo
+Thanks to [@latgeek](https://github.com/LatGeek) for the logo.

 ### Widdershins in the wild

-Please feel free to add a link to your API documentation here
+Please feel free to add a link to your API documentation here.